dandi/handbook/docs/63_dandi_infrastructure.md

 ## Domain Management

+**DANDI Infrastructure assumes that you 1. own a domain, and 2. have purchased that domain (or have that domain managed) via AWS Route 53**

-DANDI Infrastructure manages domains for two different vendors:
+DANDI Infrastructure connects domains from three different vendors:
 - `Netlify`: Manages load balancer IPs, as well as custom domains, specifically for the UI
-- `AWS Route 53`: Manages all API-based endpoints, as well as email and SSL certificate domains
+- `AWS Route 53`: Manages all CNAME records for SSL certificates, as well as linkage of Heroku API URLs to domain
+- `Heroku`: Issues domains for API services that are given aliases via AWS Route 53

 ### Netlify